-The difference is specifically acute on the question of comfort, where 42.3% of English-speaking participants said there were no comfort issues, compared to 95% of Spanish- speaking participants.
+The difference is particularly noticeable on the question of comfort: whereas 58% of English-speaking participants identified comfort issues, 95% of Spanish-speaking participants highlighted comfort as an issue.
 Overall, based on this feedback it appears Spanish-speaking participants live in communities where active transportation infrastructure is less extensive, often in bad condition, and typically uncomfortable.
 Additionally, at pop-up events, Spanish-speaking residents had more interest in improving transit than English-speaking residents.